 - Prudent Use of Resources and Accountability.
 Be mindful of resource limitations and manage resources to effectively carry out ACC’s mission in a fiscally responsible manner, while striving to maximize the funds available for charitable activity; recognize the importance of development activities to the organization’s long-term sustainability and contribute to a culture of fundraising across all departments.

 - Teamwork and Professionalism.
 Appreciate the value of diversity, inclusion, and equity in all work relationships; be willing to help as well as learn from co-workers in the U.S. and Asia, regardless of job title or seniority; work collaboratively with colleagues toward shared goals and objectives; be willing to perform tasks outside of one’s job description; embrace a positive and collaborative spirit that motivates and inspires others to work for the good of the organization.
 Embrace and foster continued sharing of information among colleagues.

 The Asian Cultural Council is an equal opportunity employer and invites applications from candidates regardless of race, gender, national origin, sexual orientation, age, disability, or religion.
 We offer a salary commensurate with qualifications and experience and a generous benefits package.

-To apply, please send a letter explaining your interest in the position and qualifications along with a resume to our Human Resources department that is based at Rockefeller Brothers Fund.
-Your application can be submitted to firstname.lastname@example.org.
-Include Director of Programs in the subject line of your email.
+To apply, please send a resume and cover letter explaining your interest in the position to email@example.com.
+Please include “Program Officer” in the subject line.
 No telephone or fax inquiries please.
-The application deadline is November 5, 2021.
+The application deadline is March 4, 2024.